All of our data is lost.

 This is every organization’s worst nightmare.

-You might have dedicated servers and a dedicated tech team to take care of your infrastructure, and yet malfunctions happen.
+You might have dedicated servers and a dedicated tech team to take care of your infrastructure.
+Yet, malfunctions happen.
 It could be malware, ransomware, or even a natural disaster.
-Whatever it is, the main point is that today’s companies cannot afford to lose data.
+Whatever it is, the main point is that today’s companies can’t afford to lose data.
 That’s why there are backups.

 Let’s dive in!

 Offsite backup is the replication of the business’ production data to a server or media that is in a geographically different location.
 Offsite data backup may also be done via direct access, over a Wide Area Network (WAN).